What It Means to Be Human

 [music: “Seven League Boots” by Zoë Keating]

-Jane Goodall spoke with me from Bournemouth England, in the home where she spent part of her childhood living with her mother and her beloved grandmother whom she called Danny.
+Jane Goodall’s new book is The Book of Hope: A Survival Guide for Trying Times.
+She spoke to me over Zoom from pandemic lockdown in Bournemouth England, in the home where she spent part of her childhood, living with her mother and her beloved grandmother, whom she called Danny.
 Both feature largely in her many books and stories.

-Goodall: Well, I certainly wouldn’t have thought of anything spiritual, when I was a child.
-You know, my grandfather was a Congregational minister; I never met him, but mum, my sister, and I came to live in this house, where I am now, with my grandmother and mum’s two sisters.
+Goodall: Well, I certainly wouldn’t have thought of anything spiritual when I was a child.
+You know, my grandfather was a Congregational minister.
+I never met him.
+We — Mum, my sister, and I, came to live in this house where I am now, with my grandmother and Mum’s two sisters.

 Tippett: So was he the husband of Danny?
 Was he that grandfather, of your grandmother you called Danny?